-If you have an external linear timecode generator connected the LTC port on the back of the frame, you can confirm that the switcher is receiving timecode data from the switcher.
+If you have an external linear timecode generator connected to the switcher, you can confirm that the switcher is receiving timecode data.

-1. Press MENU > Status > NEXT.

-2. Confirm that the timecode information shown on the display matches the timecode from the timecode generator.
+- 1. Press MENU > Status > NEXT. - 2.
+Confirm that the timecode information shown on the display matches the timecode from the timecode generator.